What is Digital Matters?

-At the University of Utah’s Digital Matters Lab, we are building an interdisciplinary research agenda, drawing in fields from History to Computer Science to Fine Arts, so that different parts of campus not only to think together, but to work together to build artifacts, create new tools and archives.
-Located in the Marriott Library, the Digital Matters Lab is a mixed-use space for collaboration, digital art installations, workshops, events, and experimentation.
+At the University of Utah’s Digital Matters, we are building an interdisciplinary research agenda, drawing in fields from History to Computer Science to Fine Arts, so that different parts of campus not only to think together but to work together to build artifacts, create new tools and archives.
+Located in the Marriott Library, Digital Matters is a mixed-use space for collaboration, digital art installations, workshops, events, and experimentation.

 Why Digital Matters

-The lab is a flexible, multi-purpose space with a number of offices for permanent and visiting scholars, secluded group study spaces for collaboration and meetings, and a large open area for presentations and trainings.
+Digital Matters is a flexible, multi-purpose space with a number of offices for permanent and visiting scholars, secluded group study spaces for collaboration and meetings, and a large open area for presentations and training.
 The open space and meeting rooms have flexible furniture and fixtures that can be adjusted based on needs, including workshops, events, and presentations.
-Eventually, the Digital Matters Lab will connect existing library resources such as GIS services, VR/AR, and A/V studios.
+Eventually, Digital Matters will connect existing library resources such as GIS services, VR/AR, and A/V studios.

 Ultimately, we are interested in countering much of the existing discourse regarding humanistic digital studies.
-The lab aims to foreground the materiality and importance of the digital, rather than subscribing to the idea that it is ephemeral and a neutral, without a value system.
+Digital Matters aims to foreground the materiality and importance of the digital, rather than subscribing to the idea that it is ephemeral and a neutral, without a value system.
 Digital matters.

-Any and all events to get involved with the Digital Matters Lab
+Any and all events to get involved with Digital Matters

-Every four years, the Digital Matters Lab selects a different theme to guide our work.
-We view the theme not so much as a topic that dictates what kinds of activities and projects we choose at the Digital Matters Lab, but as a challenge.
+Every four years, Digital Matters selects a different theme to guide our work.
+We view the theme not so much as a topic that dictates what kinds of activities and projects we choose at Digital Matters, but as a challenge.
 It is designed to prompt us to think about aspects of digital scholarship that we might not otherwise consider.

 From 2018-2022, we will challenge ourselves to think alongside “sustainability,” which compels us to pause and reconsider several common tropes about digital production.

-We invite you to participate and take part of the discussion through our workshops, talks, showcases, research, and projects.
+We invite you to participate and take part in the discussion through our workshops, talks, showcases, research, and projects.